AOS55/pysystemtrade/docs/user_guide/backtesting-data.md

 #### The arcticSimData object

-This is a simData object which gets it's data out of [Mongo DB](https://mongodb.com) (static) and [Arctic](https://github.com/manahl/arctic) (time series) (*Yes the class name should include both terms.
+This is a simData object which gets its data out of [Mongo DB](https://mongodb.com) (static) and [Arctic](https://github.com/manahl/arctic) (time series) (*Yes the class name should include both terms.
 Yes I shortened it so it isn't ridiculously long, and most of the interesting stuff comes from Arctic*).
 It is better for live trading.

 For production code, and storing large amounts of data (eg for individual futures contracts) we probably need something more robust than .csv files.
 [MongoDB](https://mongodb.com) is a no-sql database which is rather fashionable at the moment, though the main reason I selected it for this purpose is that it is used by Arctic.
 [Arctic](https://github.com/manahl/arctic) is a superb open source time series database which sits on top of Mongo DB) and provides straightforward and fast storage of pandas DataFrames.
 It was created by my former colleagues at [Man AHL](https://www.ahl.com/) (in fact I beta tested a very early version of Arctic), and then very generously released as open source.